thesephist/clozoom/README.md

-# Clozoom
+# Clozoom 🎥

-Close your Zoom meeting tabs automatically
+**Clozoom** is a browser extension to close your Zoom meeting tabs automatically after they've opened Zoom.